franciscoguemes/mylicula/README.md

 The entire idea of creating this project is to automatize the ideas exposed in the article [General Conventions](/home/francisco/git/francisco/franciscoguemes.com/mdwiki/entries/setup/General%20Conventions.md)

+# Usage
+This project takes as starting that the user has followed [these manual steps](https://mdwiki.franciscoguemes.com/#!NEW.md) in the new computer.

 # Structure of the project